 Glute Hyperextension Take Aways:

 It's important to note that the glute hyperextension exercise is just one aspect of a well-rounded fitness routine.
 To achieve optimal results, it's important to incorporate a variety of exercises that target different muscle groups, as well as to maintain a healthy diet and lifestyle.
-As with any exercise, it's important to consult with a healthcare professional or a certified fitness instructor before starting a new workout routine.

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.